nhsconnect/national-authentication/pages/Level Of Assurance/LOA_IntroSAL.md

 Introduction to Security Assurance Level for Identification.

-The level of Assurance is going through the governance process.
+The level of Assurance is going through the governance process

 ![Under Construction](images/UnderConstruction.jpg)